Male fertility is a complex process. To get your partner pregnant, the following must occur:

 - There needs to be enough sperm in the semen.
 If the number of sperm in your semen (sperm count) is low, it decreases the odds that one of your sperm will fertilize your partner's egg.
 A low sperm count is fewer than 15 million sperm per milliliter of semen or fewer than 39 million per ejaculate.

 - Sperm must be functional and able to move.
 If the movement (motility) or function of your sperm is abnormal, the sperm may not be able to reach or penetrate your partner's egg.

 Problems with male fertility can be caused by a number of health issues and medical treatments.
 Some of these include:

 - Infection.
-Some infections can interfere with sperm production or sperm health, or can cause scarring that blocks the passage of sperm.
-These include some sexually transmitted infections, including chlamydia and gonorrhea; inflammation of the prostate (prostatitis); and inflamed testicles due to mumps (mumps orchitis).
+Some infections can interfere with sperm production or sperm health or can cause scarring that blocks the passage of sperm.
+These include inflammation of the epididymis (epididymitis) or testicles (orchitis) and some sexually transmitted infections, including gonorrhea or HIV.
 Although some infections can result in permanent testicular damage, most often sperm can still be retrieved.

 Ejaculation issues.
 Retrograde ejaculation occurs when semen enters the bladder during orgasm instead of emerging out the tip of the penis.
 Various health conditions can cause retrograde ejaculation, including diabetes, spinal injuries, medications, and surgery of the bladder, prostate or urethra.

 - Antibodies that attack sperm.
 Anti-sperm antibodies are immune system cells that mistakenly identify sperm as harmful invaders and attempt to eliminate them.

 - Tumors.
-Cancers and nonmalignant tumors can affect the male reproductive organs directly or can affect the glands that release hormones related to reproduction, such as the pituitary gland.
+Cancers and nonmalignant tumors can affect the male reproductive organs directly, through the glands that release hormones related to reproduction, such as the pituitary gland, or through unknown causes.
 In some cases, surgery, radiation or chemotherapy to treat tumors can affect male fertility.

 - Undescended testicles.
 In some males, during fetal development one or both testicles fail to descend from the abdomen into the sac that normally contains the testicles (scrotum).
 Decreased fertility is more likely in men who have had this condition.